labrador-kennel/core/docs/tutorials/02-plugins-overview.md

 happens asynchronously and your Plugins have opportunities to run asynchronous code before your Application starts.
 The complete loading process is beyond the scope of this document.
 The most important thing to note is that Plugin loading starts immediately when you call `Engine::run` and all Plugins MUST be registered before this happens.
-If you'd like more information on the Plugin loading process please check out [Deep Dive: Plugins][deep-dive-plugins].
+If you'd like more information on the Plugin loading process please check out [Deep Dive: Plugins](/docs/core/references/plugins-deep-dive).

 ### Next Steps

-Next we recommend check out [Plugins: Registering Services][plugins-register-services] to learn how to create Plugins that can be used to easily share the same services.
+Next we recommend check out [Plugins: Registering Services](/docs/core/tutorials/plugins-registering-services) to learn how to create Plugins that can be used to easily share the same services.

-[deep-dive-plugins]: /docs/core/references/plugins-deep-dive
-[Getting Started]: /docs/core/tutorials/getting-started
-[Creating your DependencyGraph]: /docs/core/how-tos/creating-your-dependency-graph
-[plugins-register-services]: /docs/core/tutorials/plugins-registering-services